mrcz/re-direct/README.md

 dynamically generated links are washed as well.
 The script looks at every link once, and no other elements, so it is very fast.

+<h4>Chrome plugin</h4>
+A chrome plugin is available for free in <a href="https://chrome.google.com/webstore/detail/re-direct/aeecoplkhlfpclbiabnfkjlfkbhpbcjd">the Chrome Webstore</a>

 <h4>License</h4>